Priva28/ParallaxSwiftUI/README.md

 # ParallaxSwiftUI

 Add some depth to your SwiftUI interface with ParallaxSwiftUI.
+It uses motion and your devices sensors to create a parallax effect.
 It's super easy to use and customise.

 ## Installation